databasedav/jonmo/README.md

             // This `JonmoBuilder` creates the text display for the counter value.
             JonmoBuilder::from((Node::default(), TextFont::from_font_size(25.)))
                 // --- Reactivity ---
-                // `component_signal` is core fixture of `jonmo`'s reactivity.
-It takes a signal as an argument and uses
+                // `component_signal` is a core fixture of `jonmo`'s reactivity.
+It takes a signal as an argument and
-                // its output to insert or update a component on the entity being built.
-Here, we're creating a signal
+                // uses its output to insert or update a component on the entity being built.
+Here,
-                // that will produce a `Text` component whenever the counter changes.
+                // we're creating a signal that will produce a `Text` component whenever the counter
+                // changes.
                 .component_signal(
                     // `SignalBuilder::from_component_lazy` creates a signal that reactively reads a component from an
                     // entity that doesn't exist yet, identified by our `LazyEntity`.